schliebs/katharina-website/content/home/posts.md

 headless: true

 # Order that this section appears on the page.
-weight: 60
+weight: 110

-title: Recent Posts
+title: Neuigkeiten
-subtitle:
+subtitle: Hier halten wir Euch auf dem Laufenden

 content:
   # Filter on criteria